 Don’t forget to save these Lightroom shortcuts to Pinterest!

-I hope you learned a helpful new thing or two when it comes to editing your photos and the amazing tools of Adobe Lightroom!
+I hope you learned a helpful new thing or two about editing your photos!
+Take advantage of all the amazing tools of Adobe Lightroom!
 Keep in touch with the blog for more Lightroom shortcuts, tutorials, and photography tips!